 Russia’s Intervention in Syria: A Legal Perspective

 Non- Intervention - Collective self defence

-Non-intervention as a principle of customary international law was founded upon the concept of the territorial sovereignty of states.
-Generally, non-intervention is subject to opinio juris sive necessitatis (one of the elements of ‘custom’ which is a source of international law under Art.38 Statute of the International Court of Justice).
-To satisfy the opinio juris criteria, there must be (i) state practice and (ii) recognition or belief that the practice equates to a legal obligation.
-The objective practice and subjective belief in non-intervention are evidenced by two major UNGA resolutions: Firstly, UNGA Resolution 20/2131 (1965), Declaration on the Inadmissibility of Intervention in the Domestic Affairs of States and the Protection of Their Independence and Sovereignty.
-Secondly, UNGA Resolution 25/2625 (1970), Declaration on Principles of International Law concerning Friendly Relations and Co-operation among States in accordance with the Charter of the United Nations.
-However, this is soft law and therefore not binding.
+Non-intervention is a principle of customary international law founded on the concept of the territorial sovereignty of states.This principle is also demonstrated by two major UNGA resolutions: Firstly, UNGA Resolution 20/2131, Declaration on the Inadmissibility of Intervention in the Domestic Affairs of States and the Protection of Their Independence and Sovereignty.
+Secondly, Resolution 25/2625 Declaration on Principles of International Law concerning Friendly Relations and Co-operation among States in accordance with the Charter of the United Nations.

-The nature of conflict
+The nature conflict

 Legitimacy and self-determination

 One critical point that the Nicaragua case asserts is that, in situations of civil war, the presumption of legitimacy is given to the existing government.
 This implies that in order for an actor to "invite" a third party into an internal conflict, it must be legitimate.
 Therefore, the legality of Russia's intervention hinges on whether the current Syrian government is legitimate.